 The FNova Insulated Stainless Steel Bottle is among a growing trend of products which are, in form and in function, essentially generic Hydro Flasks.
 As we have recently been discovering here at Hydration Anywhere, this appears to be a great trend for consumers.
 The FNova bottle is a great example of how that can take shape.
 Offering exceptional value for the money, the 35 ounce FNova is comparable to a Hydro Flask in almost every way yet almost $10 cheaper than a comparable 32 ounce Hydro Flask.

 The FNova isn’t quite as well-built as a Hydro Flask, and as we seen in the insulation test it performs slightly below the Hydro Flask’s insulating capabilities.
-Regardless, it offers an exceptional value for the money, especially when the inclusion of three different lids (a screw on “sport cap” with carabiner, a very useful straw lid, and a stylish stainless steel with bamboo top cap,) the FNova is a real bargain and exceptional quality considering the price.
+Regardless, it offers an exceptional value for the money, especially when the inclusion of two different lids (a flip-top “sports cap” and a plastic screw-on lid with handle,) along with a neoprene carrying pouch, the FNova is a real bargain and exceptional quality considering the price.

 Learn more in our complete review of the FNova Insulated Stainless Steel Water Bottle or visit the Amazon listing.
 Also check out the FNova’s larger 40oz model the FNova Flask in our complete review of the FNova Flask.

-Fifty/Fifty offers exceptional insulation and is undeniably one of the most durable bottles on the market.
-Solidly constructed, no-nonsense design, highly functional insulation, and a huge range of sizes and colors, Fifty/Fifty brings everything to the table and is definitely one of the top options for insulated stainless steel bottles.
+Fifty/Fifty offers exceptional insulation and quality manufacturing.
+Unlike some of the cheaper generic Hydro Flask bottles you might find at the bottom of the bargain bin, Fifty/Fifty bottles are mid-range in price and the quality definitely is reflected in the product.
+Solidly constructed, no-nonsense design, highly functional insulation, and a huge range of sizes and colors, Fifty/Fifty brings a lot of options to the table and is definitely one of the top options for insulated stainless steel bottles.

 Learn more by visiting the Fifty/Fifty Water Bottle Amazon listing.